 Avoid or reduce naps.

 Good sleep routine

-Keep your bedtime and wake time consistent every day, which includes Saturdays and Sundays.
+Keep your bedtime and waketime consistent every day, which includes Saturdays and Sundays.

 This is a discipline that each one should engage in.
 Do some things that can enhance your sleep quality.
-These are as follows: go to sleep and wake up at similar time each day, do not smoke, avoid taking too much caffeinated or alcoholic drinks during the day, and exercise regularly.
+These are as follows: go to sleep and wake up at a similar time each day, do not smoke, avoid taking too many caffeinated or alcoholic drinks during the day, and exercise regularly.